zizitizi/my-devops-Roadmap/kubernetes/S20k8sinstall.md

 kubeadm init needs 2 parameters:

---apiserver-advertise-address   - ip address of master node that all node on that can ping each other.
+--apiserver-advertise-address   - ip address of master node that all node on that can ping each other. see that ip with ip a command.

 --pod-network-cidr    -  selected and related pod network add-on recommanded ip range.

+kubeadm init --apiserver-advertise-address 192.168.44.136 --pod-network-cidr 10.244.0.0/16

 ## pod network